Picturesque: Historical background and development

 The pictorial genre called "Picturesque" appeared in the 17th century and flourished in the 18th.
 As well as portraying beauty in the classical manner, eighteenth-century artists could overdo it from top to bottom.
 Their pre-Romantic sensitivity could aspire to the sublime or be pleased with the picturesque.
 According to Christopher Hussey, "While the outstanding qualities of the sublime were vastness and obscurity, and those of the beautiful smoothness and gentleness", the characteristics of the picturesque were "roughness and sudden variation joined to irregularity of form, colour, lighting, and even sound".
 The first option is the harmonic and classical (i. e. beauty); the second, the grandiose and terrifying (i. e. the sublime); and the third, the rustic, corresponding to the picturesque and connecting qualities of the first two options.
 This triple definition by Hussey, although modern, is true to the concept of the epoch, as Uvedale Price explained in 1794.
 The examples Price gave for these three aesthetic tendencies were Handel's music as the sublime, a pastorale by Arcangelo Corelli as the beautiful, and a painting of a Dutch landscape as the picturesque.
+A more brutal version is a quip by Sydney Smith: "The parson's horse is beautiful, the curate's horse is picturesque".

 During the mid 18th century the idea of purely scenic pleasure touring began to take hold among the English leisured class.
 This new image disregarded the principles of symmetry and perfect proportions while focusing more on "accidental irregularity," and moving more towards a concept of individualism and rusticity.
 William Gilpin's work was a direct challenge to the ideology of the well established Grand Tour, showing how an exploration of rural Britain could compete with classically-oriented tours of the Continent.
 The irregular, anti-classical ruins became sought-after sights.